Springfield SWAT standoff ends after 15 hours

 It is unclear when SWAT negotiations began, but it had been going on for several hours when a young boy who had been in the house was released.

-The boy had been in the house since police initially arrived, said Dorah Harrif, the boy's great-grandmother.
+The boy had been in the house since police initially arrived, said Dorah Harris, the boy's great-grandmother.
 She said that the man had held her daughter and great-grandson in the house.

-Harrif said that her daughter was able to escape the house but was not able to get Harrif's great-grandson, who was released shortly before 1 p.m.
+Harris said that her daughter was able to escape the house but was not able to get Harris' great-grandson, who was released shortly before 1 p.m.

 Torray Lanier, a resident of the neighborhood, said she's "relieved" that the man left the house.